leebut/docker-stuff/docker_compose.md

 # Docker Compose

-This is a working document from my own experience using Docker.
+This is a working document from my own experience using Docker, so I update it when I discover new things.
 If you see any errors or improvements, please do comment.

 Docker Compose is great because you can link several containers in one docker-compose file that takes care of pulling, buliding and running all of containers from one command: `sudo docker-compose up` or `sudo docker-compose up -d` (for background running)

-Docker compose can be configured to not have to type in *sudo* every time, but please read the docs for that.

 I use Docker (**version: 2.17.2**) on Manjaro Linux, which is a fork of Arch.
-I recently installed Docker (**version: 1.29.2**) on Ubuntu , running on a virtual machine as well for testing.
+I recently installed Docker (**version: 1.29.2**) on Ubuntu , running on a virtual machine for testing.

 On my Manjaro box I can use the command `docker compose up`, but on Ubuntu, I have to use `sudo docker-compose up`.
 I'm just creating awareness that systems, versions and setups differ.

-So, it appears that if you have < version 2, a hyphen in `docker-compose` is required.
+It seems that if you have Docker Compose **< version 2**, a hyphen in `docker-compose` is required.

+**NOTE:** To not have to type in sudo for every command, add your user to the docker group.
+> `sudo usermod -aG docker your_user`

+You need to **log out** and **in** again, or execute `newgrp docker` in the terminal to apply the change..
+Now, you don't need to type `sudo` to run `docker-compose` / `docker compose` commands.

 ## Installation